-People who present with 'that's horrible to say but there are people who take advantage and NEAD are doing so for abuse the system...they get away with loads of things' (Bella). secondary gain concern about compliance Patients are less willing to be 'whereas the NEAD ones tend to come with a lot more complex, helped just around it, there can be a lot more effort involved even just to get them to come to the appointment. they will throw up barriers on why they can't come, why they shouldn't come why they've got to be treated differently you make those changes to facilitate as much as you can to get them to come' (Janet) These patients need more 'They wanted a lot more reassurance.
+People who present with 'that's horrible to say but there are people who take advantage and NEAD are doing so for abuse the systemthey get away with loads of things' (Bella). secondary gain Patients are less willing to be whereas the NEAD ones tend to come with a lot more complex, helped just around it, there can be a lot more effort involved even just to get them to come to the appointment. they will throw up barriers on why they can't come, why they shouldn't come why they've got to be treated differently you make those changes to facilitate as much as you can to get them to come' (Janet) These patients need more 'They wanted a lot more reassurance.
 They wanted a lot more support explanation' (Janet) 'I had a lady that, I can't even remember the name of the sort of anxiety disorder she had, but she was sort of very distressed as she came into the appointment, and it was sort of very challenging to even get her into the room, let alone have the test done' (Rachel).
-Time Pressure.
-The risks of attacks increase 'although it's the job, you never want anybody to actually have a during clinical encounters - seizure, a) for thembut equally it's sort of time pressures with sort these can cause delays. of being, not unkind, but when you've only got an hour to do a test, the time pressures are challenging' (Kate)
+The risks of attacks increase 'although it's the job, you never want anybody to actually have a during clinical encounters - seizure, a) for thembut equally it's sort of time pressures with sort these can cause delays. of being, not unkind, but when you've only got an hour to do a test, the time pressures are challenging' (Kate) NEAD are doing so for secondary gain Patients are less willing to be helped These patients need more support The risks of attacks increase during clinical encounters -